Support Us Button Widget

 The large, orange insects are a beautiful sight — and are even the state insect of Texas — but due to declining populations, they’re in need of help.

-We spoke with Matt Morris at the Zilker Botanical Garden to learn more about Monarchs’ significance to Texas, and what you can do to support them in your own backyard.
+We spoke with landscape expert Matt Morris at Zilker Botanical Garden to learn more about Monarchs’ significance to Texas, and what you can do to support them in your own backyard.

 A “funnel state”

-Some Monarch butterflies will stay in Texas year-round, but most are merely making a pit stop on a 3,000-mile journey, the longest of any insect.
+Some Monarch butterflies will stay in Texas year-round, but most are merely making a pit stop on a 3,000-mile migration, the longest of any insect.

-Over the course of the process, the insect populations will go through four generations.
+Over the course of the process, the insect populations will go through three to four generations.

 Texas is a vital state to support this process, Morris said, because it acts like a funnel between Mexico and the northern US — this means Texas plants are crucial for habitat + food during Monarchs’ journey.